Puebla

 Is it safe?

-Yes, in the places you’ll actually spend time.
-Puebla city and Cholula are among the calmer urban areas in central Mexico, and normal city caution is enough: mind your phone at night, use apps or sitio taxis.
-What a friend who lives here would tell you: the wrinkle is driving.
-Fuel theft, called huachicol, has made some northern rural highways and the Puebla–Veracruz corridor sketchy after dark, so run those legs by daylight and stick to toll roads.
-And Popocatépetl is an active volcano; check exclusion-zone alerts before hiking anywhere near it.
+What a friend who lives here would tell you: the wrinkle is driving, not walking.
+Fuel theft, called huachicol, has made some northern rural highways and the Puebla–Veracruz corridor sketchy after dark, so run those legs in daylight and stick to the toll roads.
+And Popocatépetl is an active volcano that grumbles and puffs ash; the summit and its slopes sit inside a permanent exclusion zone, so check CENAPRED alerts and don’t try to climb it.
+For the wider national picture, see is Mexico safe.

 When to go